jetsonren25/vanillaJS-randomizeColor/README.md

 # vanillaJS-randomizeColor

-# Basic webpage that selects a random color each time the button it clicked
+# Basic webpage that selects a random color each time the button is clicked